djradon/public-notes/solution.dendron.md

 - sometime can't choose "references" vault for new note creation
   - "distroid-issue-13-digital-gardens" allows
   - "article.distroid-issue-13-digital-gardens" doesn't
+  - 2021-09-25 this actually seems to be a consistent mis-labelling of one of the options -- two options can get repeated and you can usualy figure out which one is mislabelled

 ## tips and tricks